thekubebuddy/letsencrypt-on-gke/README.md

 ### Certificate creation for the hello-app ingress

-* Map the DNS(from cloud DNS if used) for the hostname with the Ingress IP so that the Certificate can be easily provisioned
+* (Required) Map the DNS(from cloud DNS if used) for the hostname with the Ingress IP so that the Certificate can be easily provisioned

 * Open the certificate file and make changes for the   `commonName`,`dnsNames`,`domains` attribute as per the ingress host name.
 Finally apply the certificate
 ```